Microphone in front of a lap top with a waveform on the screen

 Don't let "entry-level" throw you; the Q2U is a versatile mic used by seasoned and novice podcasters alike and rivals other higher-priced options.

-The mic costs $59.99 and has several built-in efficiencies that make it an excellent option — especially for beginner podcasters.
-Let's take a look at its top three features.
+The mic costs $69.99 and has several built-in efficiencies that make it an excellent option, especially for beginner podcasters.
+We'll take a look at its top four features, but view the full Samson Q2U tech specs here.

-The Q2U is a dynamic mic with a cardioid pickup pattern, making it able to ignore ambient noise and focus on picking up the vocals of a live recording.
-This is opposed to condenser microphones (like the Blue Yeti) which tend to be trickier to setup, pricier, and more sensitive to background noise.
+The Q2U is a dynamic mic with a cardioid pickup pattern, sometimes referred to as a cardioid polar pattern, making it able to ignore ambient noise and focus on picking up the vocals of a live recording.
+This is opposed to condenser microphones (like the Blue Yeti), which tend to be trickier to set up, pricier, and more sensitive to background noise.

 Dynamic mics also don't require phantom power, allowing you to use them with various audio interfaces.